garrandall/popular-music-data/tracks/someday-dave-loggins.md

 Yes sometimes I can see it all in my dreams
 Just how it's gonna be
 You'll be a mother and I'll be one of the children
-I'm in love, but ohhh, what a feelin'
+I'm in love, but oh, what a feelin'
 Oh honey, it's such a good feelin'
 Girl you're gonna be mine forever
 I just love you girl